Skip to main content

 A master's in communication can provide you flexibility when choosing, advancing in or changing your career in the communication field.

-Not only can obtaining your degree help you get into the field, but having advanced communication skills can help you in many other aspects of life.
-For example, Ryan said getting her online degree enabled her to become a confident and effective communicator.
+According to Ryan, getting her online degree enabled her to become a confident and effective communicator.
 It also gave her the tools to structure the way she messages and speaks with people using different mediums and platforms depending upon her targeted audience.

-"Having a master's degree not only shows that you've mastered the fundamentals in the field, but also that you had the motivation, the discipline, and the courage to set a hefty goal and work hard until you achieved it," said Bishop.
+"Having a master's degree not only shows that you've mastered the fundamentals in the field, but also that you had the motivation, the discipline and the courage to set a hefty goal and work hard until you achieved it," said Bishop.
 "That level of grit is a trait that employers tend to look for."

-Harley Hedlund Tennant with the text Harley Hedlund TennantYour master's in communication allows you to learn about your communication styles and provide you with the tools needed to develop new communication habits in your personal and professional life.
+Your master's in communication allows you to learn about your communication styles and provides you with the tools needed to develop new communication habits in your personal and professional life.

-"Communication applies to almost every industry, role, and issue faced in today's world, and that is exciting," said Tennant.
+"Communication applies to almost every industry, role and issue faced in today's world, and that is exciting," said Tennant.
 "The demand for credible and reliable communication professionals can only grow and become of greater value."

 Discover more about SNHU’s master's degree in communication: Find out what courses you'll take, skills you’ll learn and how to request information about the program.